gwelfenlib/Astrology-Consultant-app/README.md

 Generate a general chart reading.
 Copy Active Chart, Paste & Prompt:
 ```
-Tell me what kind of person this is based on the natal chart below.
-Do not generalize, give advice, or dramatize - speak only in terms of real-life applicability, with examples.
-If established society were to meet a newcomer with this chart, who would they be meeting?
-Who else in the world has had a similar chart?
-What will this person do, what qualities will they show, and in which areas will they be less remarkable?
+Tell me what kind of person it is based on the natal chart below.
+Do not generalize, do not give advice, avoid drama, and speak only applicable to life, with examples.
+If established society were to meet a newcomer with this chart, who would they encounter?
+Who has appeared in the world with such a chart?
+What will this person do, what qualities will they display, and in which areas does this person not particularly stand out?
 ```

 Generate a general interpretation regarding **career**.
 Copy Active Chart, Paste & Prompt: